-The recoverable amounts of the CGUs were determined based on the higher of value in use or fair value less costs of disposal with respect to the impairment tests performed.
-The Corporation uses the discounted cash flow method to estimate recoverable value, consisting of future cash flows derived primarily from the most recent budget and from the three-year strategic plan approved by the Corporation's management and presented to the Board of Directors.
+Recoverable amounts of CGUs were determined based on the higher of value in use or fair value less costs of disposal with respect to the impairment tests performed.
+The Corporation uses the discounted cash flow method to estimate recoverable value, consisting of future cash flows derived primarily from the most recent budget and from the three-year strategic plan approved by the Corporation's management.
 These forecasts consider each CGU's past operating performance and market share as well as economic trends, along with specific market and industry trends and corporate strategies.
 In particular, specific assumptions are used for each type of revenue generated by a CGU or for each type of expense as well as for future property, plant and equipment expenditures.
-As such, assumptions take into account, among other things, subscriber statistics, advertising market trends, the competitive landscape, evolving product and service offering, proliferation of media platforms, technological development and operating cost structures.
+As such, assumptions take into account, among other things, subscriber statistics, advertising market trends, the competitive landscape, evolving product and service offerings, proliferation of media platforms and changes in content spend requirements, technology and operating cost structures.